What's New :

 • 45% of plastics produced in India today are single-use.

-• Our plastic consumption is increasing.
-The plastic processing industry is estimated to grow to 22 million tonnes (MT) a year by 2020 from 13.4 MT in 2015 and nearly half of this is single-use plastic
+• Our plastic usage is growing.
+The plastic processing industry is expected to rise to 22 million tonnes (MT) per year by 2020, from 13.4 MT in 2015, with over half of this being single-use plastic.

 X